D4niel-dev/Zylo-Beta-1.3.2/README.md

 - Please also noted that on `Pydroid 3`, it runs kinda slow so it might take some time to load to the main page of the app.

 > **[ 6:12 PM 10/18/2025 ]**

-Developer of Zylo - Head of the Zylo Project!
-If found any bugs/problems with the app, please contact this account or Zylo Support Official!